Then you will know the truth, and the truth will set you free~ John 8:32 NIV

 If God asked us to forgive for the sake of others this would be true, but it’s not, because He doesn’t.
 Christians are commanded to forgive (Matthew 6:14-15, Matthew 18:35, Mark 11:25) because forgiveness is the best thing for us as individuals.
 The other person is more-or-less irrelevant.
 Forgiveness frees us from the mental and spiritual distractions that comes from nurturing a spirit of bitterness.
 When we harbor unforgiveness we become a shadow of what we might have been if we had been willing to fully obey the Lord.

-We only have to forgive the repentant-
+We only have to forgive people who are sorry for what they did-